 - The title page must include the author’s name, faculty advisor’s name, institutional affiliation, expected degree (or recently received degree) and graduation date (month/year), and email address.

 - An abstract of no more than 150 words must follow the title page.
 Title and abstract pages are not included in page limits.

 - Page headers and/or footers should contain page numbers and a shortened title of the paper.
 They are not to include the author’s name or the name of his or her institution.
 This ensures anonymous review by the judges.

-ICPSR or RCMD or IFSS Undergraduate or Master's Competition - LAST NAME
+ICPSR Undergraduate Competition - LAST NAME

-The content of the email must also include:
+The content of the email also must include:

 Title of Paper:

-Confirmation.
-Once all materials have been received, a confirmation email will be sent to the author(s) and to the academic advisor/mentor listed on the application form.
+After all materials have been received, a confirmation email will be sent to the author(s) and to the academic advisor/mentor listed on the application form.

-- Awards will be announced in April 2014.
+- Awards will be announced in April 2017.

 - Letters of achievement will be written to the student, and to the faculty, departments, and deans at the student’s institution, upon request.